-UCAS Track will confirm your offer of a place.
+UCAS Hub will confirm your offer of a place.
 If you're not clear what the offer is, contact the university directly.
-Make sure you're not on holiday on results day.
 If you don't get the grades you've hoped for, you may want to consider entering Clearing.